AutoResearch/autora/docs/contribute/experiment-runner-module.md

 ## Next steps: testing, documentation, publishing

-For more information on how to test, document, and publish your experimentalist, please refer to the [general guideline for module contributions](module.md) .
+For more information on how to test, document, and publish your experiment runner, please refer to the [general guideline for module contributions](module.md) .